MARLTHESIS – Master Thesis

 Resit an examination

-A master's thesis that has received the examination result "Fail" may only be resubmitted once as a new examination attempt, and then by the agreed date and in reworked form.
+A master's thesis that has not been passed can only be resubmitted once, and then within the agreed deadline and in revised form.

-A master's thesis that has received the examination result "Pass" cannot be resubmitted in reworked form.
+A master's thesis that has received a passing exam result cannot be resubmitted in a revised form.

 Facts about this course